Xilinx/VMC_Help/HDL/mcode/README.md

 re-timing or register balancing.
 As an alternative approach, you can use the vector state variables to model delays.

-&nbsp;

-Shift Operations with Multiplication and Division
+### Shift Operations with Multiplication and Division
 The MCode block can detect when a number is multiplied or divided by constants that are powers of two.
 If detected, the MCode block will perform a shift operation.
 For example, multiplying by 4 is equivalent